 - WHOIS Privacy – Namecheap bundles domain privacy feature for the first year forever while GoDaddy charges.

-- Hosting – Both have solid web hosting service with different hosting plan options.
+- Hosting – Both have solid web hosting services with different hosting plan options.
 GoDaddy gives you a limited shared hosting plan for a year, along with photo storage space, while Namecheap offers a range of web hosting service options.
 Neither would be my first choice for a web host, but they both have a web hosting plan that I’d use at the right price.
 They have good uptime and unlimited bandwidth.

 - Website Builder – Both have a website builder bundled with a hosting package and a free SSL certificate.
 It’s a great way to get started and save money compared to other options, even if their builders are limited in several ways.